 Looking for a quick reference guide for TENDing your hanging baskets and containers?
 Click on the link at the bottom of this blog!

 Hanging baskets and growing flowers and food in pots are a hot gardening trend that show no signs of slowing down.
-One of the reasons is that they are incredibly versatile — they can thrive and adapt in any gardening space.
-Planted containers will take on any kind of sun exposure, from full shade to full sun if they have been strategically planned and planted.
+They are incredibly versatile and can thrive and adapt in any gardening space.

 Once you have your containers in place, caring for them, or TENDing, them is the next step to keeping them healthy and happy for the duration.